cysouw/diathesis/text/c09_adverbials.md

 ### --- [ PBJ > ADJ ] --- *Resultativ Delokativ* {.unnumbered}

-### [ NAL | NAp ] *los/fest/frei-* Transitive location drop {#sec:adverbial-antiresultative}
+### [ NAL | NAp ] *los/fest/frei‑* Transitive location drop {#sec:adverbial-antiresultative}

 The locational prepositional phrase is obligatory present with verbs that describe making a connection between two entities, like *binden* 'to tie' [@next a,b].
-In contrast, when adding the resultative *los-* 'loose' in *losbinden* 'to untie' [@next c,d], then the locational phrase is not obligatory anymore.
-This delocative diathesis is attested both with the preverbial *los-* 'loose' for detachment and *fest-* 'tight' for attachment.
+In contrast, when adding the resultative *los‑* 'loose' in *losbinden* 'to untie' [@next c,d], then the locational phrase is not obligatory anymore.
+This delocative diathesis is attested both with the preverbial *los‑* 'loose' for detachment and *fest‑* 'tight' for attachment.
 For the parallel diathesis with preverbs, see [@sec:preverb-transitive-antiresultative].
-The preverbial *fest-* is also used for a different diathesis, see [@sec:adverbial-fest].
+The preverbial *fest‑* is also used for a different diathesis, see [@sec:adverbial-fest].

 ::: ex
 a.
 Ich binde den Hund an die Leine.